Kumoichi/Machine-Learning-project/README.md

 Lasso regularization was employed in the analysis, yielding a score of 0.9871.
 Although it is not the best score achieved, Lasso regularization serves the purpose of preventing overfitting and can be considered a better model for predicting future values accurately.

+# Classification Results

+In this classification analysis, the dataset was divided into features (X) and the target class (Y).
+The specific configurations used for each classification method are outlined below.

+## Method and Results

+### Classification with K-Nearest Neighbors (KNN)
+- X = Extent, Eccentricity
+- Y = Class (Jasmin or Gonen)
+- Accuracy: 0.9587

+### Classification with Logistic Regression
+- X = Extent, Eccentricity
+- Y = Class (Jasmin or Gonen)
+- Accuracy: 0.9583

+### Classification with Support Vector Machines (SVM)
+- X = Extent, Eccentricity
+- Y = Class (Jasmin or Gonen)
+- Accuracy: 0.9598

+The above results indicate that KNN, Logistic Regression, and SVM achieved similar accuracy in classifying the dataset based on the given features.
+The classification is performed to distinguish between the classes Jasmin and Gonen.

 Please refer to the [project link](https://colab.research.google.com/drive/1t1q-UI9Fb5RSwmEq7xm4K02K_7UKTUh#scrollTo=CvOAAmNm4elI) for more detailed analysis and experimental details.